Better Workplaces

 Because UoN staff stood together against UoN management’s unilateral, low-ball offer last December and after determined campaign action by NTEU members, we’ve achieved a great outcome for ALL UoN staff.

 Below is the key information about what’s in the new Agreements, and how we got there.
+Our next task is to make sure these new conditions are fully implemented and members make the most of them.
+Want to help with that?
+Click here.

-What’s in the Agreement?
+What’s in the new Agreement?

 Pay and expiry